Rick Rude: World Class Championship Wrestling / World Class Wrestling Association (1985–1986)

 Debuting on October 18, 1985, Rude jumped to World Class Championship Wrestling (WCCW) along with Pringle, where he feuded with Kevin Von Erich and Chris Adams.
 During his time in WCCW, Rude captured the NWA American Heavyweight Championship on November 4, 1985.
-However, WCCW withdrew from the NWA on February 20, 1986, and changed its name to the World Class Wrestling Association (WCWA).
+The WCCW withdrew from the NWA on February 20, 1986, and changed its name to the World Class Wrestling Association (WCWA).
 The NWA American Championship was renamed the WCWA World Heavyweight Championship while Rude was still holding the title.
 As a result, Rude became the promotion's first world champion.
 After losing the title to Chris Adams in July 1986, he fired Pringle and briefly replaced him with his sister, Raven.
-He formed a short-lived tag team with The Dingo Warrior, but the Warrior turned on him and became a face.
+He formed a short-lived tag team with Dingo Warrior, but the Warrior turned on him and became a face.

 Jim Crockett Promotions (1986–1987)

 In September 1986, Rude returned to JCP and joined Manny Fernandez and his manager Paul Jones in their rivalry with Wahoo McDaniel.
-Rude and Fernandez, known collectively as the "Awesome Twosome", won the NWA World Tag Team Championship on December 6, 1986, from The Rock 'n' Roll Express, and they began a feud that ended only when Rude left the promotion for the World Wrestling Federation in April 1987.
-To explain the sudden departure, Jim Crockett, Jr. aired a pre-taped non-title match where the Express defeated Rude and Fernandez and claimed that Rude had been injured as a result.
+Rude and Fernandez, known collectively as the "Awesome Twosome", won the NWA World Tag Team Championship on December 6, 1986, from the Rock 'n' Roll Express, and they began a feud that ended only when Rude left the promotion for the World Wrestling Federation in April 1987.
+To explain the sudden departure, Jim Crockett Jr. aired a pre-taped non-title match where the Express defeated Rude and Fernandez and claimed that Rude had been injured as a result.